Globidev/corewa-rs/README.md

 ⚠ For most instructions that perform addressing, the *reach* will be limited, in which case the `pc` offset will be wrapped within a `[-512, 512]` ring using a modulo operation.
 The only three instructions that have unlimited reach are referred to as **long** instructions.

-Every instruction has an `opcode` and executes in a certain number of cycles.
+Every instruction has a `mnemonic`, an `opcode` and executes in a certain number of cycles.
 Some instructions can take different types of parameters and therefore need an additional **o**ctal **c**ode **p**oint (`ocp`) when encoded (more details in the encoding section).
 Some instructions have 16bit `Direct` values instead of 32bit.